kxbmap/configs/docs/src/tut/README.md

 ---------------

 configs can get many type values from config.
-It is provided by type class `Configs`.
+It is provided by type class `ConfigReader`.

-There are a number of built-in `Configs` instances:
+There are a number of built-in `ConfigReader` instances:

 * Primitive/Wrapper types
   * `Long`, `Int`, `Short`, `Byte`, `Double`, `Float`, `Char`, `Boolean`